-Feeding a baby comfortable and efficiently is the most important aspect of a newborn’s life and a precious experience for a new mom.
-Lip and Tongue-Ties are not a new problem.
-In fact, a Lip or Tongue-Tie is one of the main reasons given to Moms to wean her child to a bottle instead of breastfeeding.
-However, in the past decade, there has been increased awareness of the benefits of breastfeeding.
-This awareness has allowed breastfeeding to become more popular again, while also bringing more attention to the problems associated with breastfeeding, such as Lip and Tongue-Ties.
+Feeding comfortably and efficiently is one of the most important aspects of a newborn’s life, and it should be a precious experience for all new parents.
+Lip and Tongue-Ties have complicated both breast and bottle feeding relationships, and they are not a new problem.
+However, in the past decade, there has been increased awareness of the benefits of breastfeeding, and this awareness has brought more attention to the problems associated with breastfeeding, such as Lip and Tongue-Ties.

-Cavities seen on the front part of the incisors or recession of gums near the midline are often attributable to lip-ties.
-Cavities on the chewing surface of the molars are often seen in patients that have a tongue-tie and never developed the reflex to clean out the sticky foods after snacks or meals.
+Cavities seen on the front part of the incisors or recession of the gums near the midline are often attributable to lip-ties.
+Cavities on the chewing surfaces of the molars are also often seen in patients that have a tongue-tie and never developed the reflex to use their tongue to clean sticky foods off their teeth after snacks or meals.

-Many children develop air management and speech clarity or articulation problems due to limited range or motion and elevation of all parts of the tongue required to produce various sounds–l/th d/n, st/sr/kh/gh, m/p/b and so on.
+Many children develop air management and speech clarity or articulation problems due to the limited range of motion and elevation of all parts of the tongue required to produce various speech sounds like: /th d/n, st/sr/kh/gh, m/p/b.

-Disordered Breathing and Sleep Apnea are often seen in children that cannot manage the proper posture and tone of the tongue muscle due to restrictions or ties.
+Disordered Breathing and Sleep Apnea are often seen in children that cannot manage the proper posture and tone of the tongue muscle due to lip and/or tongue ties.
 Snoring, exhaustion, grinding of teeth, attention deficit disorders, behavioral issues are all now being connected back to sleep disordered breathing in the literature.

-Dr. Jaju and Smile Wonders team has helped improve the quality of life of her patients including infants as young as 2 days old, who are struggling with challenges of nursing due to Lip or Tongue-Tie issues.
+Dr. Jaju and the Smile Wonders team have helped improve the quality of life for her patients ranging from infants to older children who are struggling with challenges associated with Lip and Tongue-Ties.

 11790 Sunrise Valley Drive, Suite 105, Reston, VA 20191